 Yizhou Kuang (匡逸舟)

 I am a Lecturer (Assistant Professor) at the Department of Economics, University of Manchester.
 My research interests lie at the intersection of econometrics and macroeconomics, encompassing both theoretical and applied aspects.
+I am also corganizing the brown bag seminars and co-organizing the econometrics seminars at Manchester.

 WHAT I DO